 Keep your homepage minimalistic and free of clutter

 Create easy to read website content

 01. Keep your homepage minimalistic and free of clutter

 Your website’s homepage should communicate your core message instantaneously.
 After all, we rarely read every word on a website.
 Instead, we quickly scan the page, picking out key words, sentences and images.
 With these known behaviors in mind, it’s better to appeal to emotions rather than word count.

 The less site visitors have to read, click on, or remember, the better they’ll be able to process and evaluate your content.
-By designing for decreasing attention spans, it’s more likely that users will do what you intend them to do.
+By designing for decreasing attention spans (and according to web design statistics) and going for a modern website design, it’s more likely that users will do what you intend them to do.